 Using Permalinks in WordPress

-You can change the structure of your Permalinks at any time, however doing this will change the URL of all of your pages and posts.
-Changing your URLs can cause 404 page errors on your site if a visitor lands on a page that used to have a different URL.
+You can technically change the structure of your Permalinks at any time, however doing this will change the URL of all of your pages and posts.
+Changing your URLs can cause 404 page errors on your site if a visitor lands on a page that previously had a different URL.
 Because of this, we don't recommend changing your Permalinks if you have an established website.
-It is best to configure your website with the recommended Permalink structure at the very beginning.
+It is best to configure your website with the recommended Permalink structure